abdullah-alnahas/OpenRAG/README.md

 Decisions to consider:
 - **2.1.
 Database Selection**: Should we opt for only a vector database, or both vector and keyword-based databases?
 - **2.2.
 Vector Database Choice**: Options include Qdrant, Chroma, Meilisearch, and more.
 - **2.3.
 Document Vectorization**: How should we create vectors for documents?
 Do we choose single or multiple vectors per document?
 If multiple, how should a document be split?
 Should we interleave vectors?
+Would it be usefule to summarize documents, then index the summary?
 - **2.4.
 Vector Embedding Model**: Which model should we use for vector embeddings?
+Is it necessary to finetune the embedding model?
 - **2.5.
 Vector Types**: Should we use quantized or non-quantized vectors?
 Do we opt for exact vector searches or approximate methods?

 ### 3. Retrieval